 - The patient has problems with certain parts of their digestive system, such as their mouth, esophagus, or stomach.

 - The patient suffers from a condition that prevents them from swallowing properly, which puts them at a high risk of choking or aspirating.

-- The patient has difficulty in taking in enough food to fulfill their nutritional requirements, such as in some infants and elderly individuals.
+- The patient has difficulty taking in enough food to fulfill their nutritional requirements, such as in some infants and elderly individuals.

-Whichever the reason, the proper and hygienic use of an ambulatory enteral feeding pump can help the patient to receive the proper amount of nutrition and hydration they need in order to avoid malnutrition and dehydration.
-These conditions can not only result in delaying the patient’s recovery, they can also cause severe health complications.
+Whichever the reason, the proper and hygienic use of an ambulatory enteral feeding pump can help the patient to receive the proper amount of nutrition and hydration they need to avoid malnutrition and dehydration.
+These conditions can not only result in delaying the patient’s recovery, but they can also cause severe health complications.

 How an ambulatory enteral feeding pump works is simple enough.
 First, a sanitized feeding bag is filled with nutritional formula or food.
 It’s then connected to an airtight tube that leads to both the pump and the patient’s tube entry site or G-tube site.
 The feeding pump is then turned on, and the miniature motors inside the pump ensure an even and constant flow of food and fluid from the feeding bag to the patient.
 After the required amount of fluid is dispensed, the pump is switched off, and everything is cleaned for the next use.

 are medical devices that work in the same way as feeding pumps, with one exception: they’re meant to deliver fluids in tiny volumes and usually at precisely programmed rates or intervals.
 This makes them perfect for the accurate and automated administration of important medicaments such as insulin, chemotherapy drugs, pain relievers, hormones, and more.